kpet/clvk/README.md

 * `CLVK_ENABLE_UBSAN` can be used to enable [UndefinedBehaviorSanitizer](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html).

-## Cross-compiling
+## Building libclc manually

-When cross-compiling clvk, libclc binaries need to be compiled separately:
+When compiling clvk on small machine (such as Raspberry pi) building libclc manually can help.
+Here are the few steps to do it:

 1. Build a host native clang compiler using the source pointed by clspv in `<clvk>/external/clspv/third_party/llvm`:
 ```